Chura Matar

 Add the soaked poha and 2 tablespoon chopped cilantro and mix everything well.

-Mix well with the remaining 1 tablespoon ghee and 1 teaspoon lime juice.
+Add the remaining 1 tablespoon ghee and 1 teaspoon lime juice and mix well.

 Serve hot.